benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q128.png)

-_**Q103:** Any dragon A that freezed at least 3 dragons that each of them was frozen by at least 4 dragons other than A_
+_**Q103:** Any dragon A that froze at least 3 dragons that each of them was frozen by at least 4 dragons other than A_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q103.png)

-_**Q106:** Any dragon A that freezed at least 3 times (cumulatively) dragons that each of them was frozen at least 4 times (cumulatively) by dragons other than A_
+_**Q106:** Any dragon A that froze at least 3 times (cumulatively) dragons - each was frozen at least 4 times (cumulatively) by dragons other than A_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q106.png)